YourOrdinaryCat/SimpleKit/README.md

 - `NuGetSource`: a NuGet package source where the package should be added if the `CreatePackage` parameter is set

 ## Templates
-To build and/or use the SimpleKit templates, archive the contents of the folders under `templates\SimpleKit.Templates.WindowsRuntime\ProjectTemplates` into ZIPs without compression.
+To build and/or use the SimpleKit templates, build the `SimpleKit.WindowsRuntime.Templates` project and install the resulting VSIX.
 VSIX distribution is under consideration.